 We will determine the application for entry on the self-build register within 28 days of receipt and notify the applicant in writing of the decision.

 By registering, you will be helping us to find out more about the demand for custom build plots within the District.
 However, registration does not guarantee that a suitable plot will be identified or become available.

-Your personal information will be treated as confidential.
+Your personal information will be treated as confidential in accordance with the Planning and Street Naming Privacy Notice.
 We won’t pass identifiable information from the register on to anyone outside of the Council without the written consent of the person who registered their details.
 We will only publish headline data from the register.
 Should an applicant wish to amend their details or be removed from the register, they can contact us.